Peer Helpers PLUS Program

 Select an item from the list below to learn more about our implementation standards.
 Follow the link to learn more about bringing our Peer Helpers program into your own school system.Learn more

-The District Planning Meeting is designed for instrumental district level staff to gather and explore the 3 components of the Peer Helpers Program, understand the program alignments with requirements, and develop a customized district plan.
+The District Planning Meeting is designed for instrumental district level staff to gather and explore the 3 components of the Peer Helpers PLUS program, understand the program alignments with requirements, and develop a customized district plan.
 This district plan will guide the School Leadership Teams when establishing focused goals, selecting Program Coordinators, and laying out the program delivery methods.
 Peer Helpers is a multi-tiered prevention and support program for K-12 that we look forward to introducing to your district.